daltonwang/graphchi-cpp/README.txt

 README: GraphChi

 GraphChi is a powerful graph computation engine that can process very large graphs from the disk.
+This a cpp code version for GraphChi.

 For documentation and background, please visit:
        https://github.com/GraphChi/graphchi-cpp